JobKeeper enabling stand down directions

 Requirements for a JobKeeper enabling stand down direction

 Employers have to implement the direction safely, including considering the nature and spread of coronavirus.

 Employers also need to make sure the direction is reasonable, taking into account all of the circumstances, including any caring responsibilities that the employee has.
 If a direction is unreasonable, it doesn’t apply to an employee.

-- taking paid or unpaid leave (such as sick leave or annual leave), or
+- when an employee is taking authorised paid or unpaid leave (such as annual leave or long service leave), or

-- is otherwise entitled to be absent from work (such as on a public holiday).
+- during any time the Fair Work Act says the employee is entitled to be absent from work (as opposed to taking leave), for example on a public holiday.

 A JobKeeper enabling stand down direction remains in effect until revoked or replaced by the employer, or until the Fair Work Act JobKeeper provisions cease completely on 28 September 2020.

 Back to top